 Herbal and Natural Medicine, Plus Some Regular First Aid

 Special note for doctors and medical health professionals - Firstly thank you for everything you do.
 You are heroes, you are appreciated.
 Someday you'll see how much a large chunk of the general public loves you, hopefully someday soon. - Regarding the stuff on this page: Herbal medicine is a promising treatment modality but it does not have enough research behind it to get incorporated into standardized medicine... yet.
 This is something I hope happens very soon.
 Speaking from experience, when herbal medicine is prescribed correctly there are little to no side effects.
 Compared to conventional medicines with unpredictable, often dangerous side effects, the potential uses here are enormous.
 There's also the undeniable convenience factor and the fact that herbal medicines are cheap and can easily be grown in pots or a backyard; even foraged for free.
 And finally, I have seen herbal medicines cause miraculous healing in many cases where conventional medicine could not fix the problem.
 So I suggest to you that you research herbs by Latin name on Pubmed Central, then try herbal medicines on yourself and your family, see how they work.
 (Specifically whole herb medicines and not isolated compounds) Take them short term, long term, try mixing different herbs together, try adding herbal medicines to foods.
 Learn the discipline, experiment and have fun.
 It's long past time that herbalism and allopathic medicine become unified.
+Also here are some freebies.
+Freebies list 1, 101 Healthcare Worker Freebies and Discounts The latter list was published November 2020, so be sure to call ahead of time to ensure the place still has the discount or freebie going on.

 Always do a spot test of an unfamiliar herbal medicine by applying it topically, mixed with water, on the inner wrist and waiting for a response for 1 day before taking it internally.
 Then, take 1 sip of said medicine and wait half a day to see if there is any adverse reaction.
 Herbal medicines and herbs are not regulated by the FDA.
 Do not buy any herb or supplement from a source you are unfamiliar with because there's no telling what's in there.
-In my experience these brands are okay (I'm not being paid to say this): Solaray, Planetary Herbals, Living Earth Herbs, Doctor's Best, Frontier, Penzey's, Gaia.
+In my experience these brands are okay (I'm not being paid to say this): Solaray, Planetary Herbals, Herbie's Herbs, Living Earth Herbs, Doctor's Best, Frontier, Penzey's, Gaia.
 Herbal tea companies are subject to FDA regulations and therefore the quality is usually better.
 And the fresher the herb, the better.
 Home-grown will always be infinitely more effective than storebought, especially if the herbs are used fresh instead of dried.
 Grow your own herbs if you possibly can.
 The highest quality herbs are grown in real dirt, not potting soil, so try to find an allotment or plot to grow them on or at the very least ask a friend with land for some dirt to put in your containers.
 You can mix regular dirt with potting soil in a 50:50 ratio to balance out nutrition and drainage; I add a good handful of granular organic fertilizer when mixing it all up.
 I like Renee's Garden for my herb seeds but herb plants are easier to transplant/grow.

 I recommend you start by taking the American Red Cross's First Aid and CPR Certification Course.
 You can buy this for about $70 (currently these classes seem to be accessible online - 4/4/20) and it looks great on a resume.
 Honestly, if you don't know how to disinfect a cut or the difference between cleaning and sterilizing, you shouldn't be practicing herbal medicine, let alone any medicine.
 Learn the basics.